PdxCodeGuild/Full-Stack-Day-Class/practice/bus-stop-finder.md

 You can now go to <http://localhost:8000/index.html> to view `index.html` and geolocation calls will succeed.

+## TriMet API Bug

+Looks like TriMet's servers don't properly implement JSONP and instead responds with raw JSON even when you ask for JSONP.
+Bottom line: change your `$.ajax()` call to use `dataType: 'json'` and jQuery will be able to parse the response properly.

 ## Advanced

 Add a Google Map that visually displays markers for each stop nearby.